p-droo/p-droo/README.md

 - 👋 Hi, I’m @p-droo
-- 👀 I’m interested in Business Inteligence and data analytics
+- 👀 I’m interested in Business Inteligence and Data Security
 - 🌱 I’m currently learning business analytics
 - 💞️ I’m looking to collaborate on data analytics
 - 📫 How to reach me https://www.linkedin.com/in/pedrocardeal